Kotauror/Bookmark-manager/notes.md

 ## ex 11

 right now people, in order to use our programm, need to have databases : bookmark_manager and bookmark_manager_test.
 To make it easier for them, we can use Rake - a task runner - o automate the tasks of setting up the database.

+we're up to create task setup.

+Instead of having test_database__setup file, now we feed the links in Rakefile.
+Rakefile, apart from feeding links, create databases so our users don't have to do it on their own.
+ALl they need to do is to type rake setup.
+In case they already have the databases, no new databases will be made :) (so don't worry about the rake aborted, that's good sign :D )